karacasoft/intra42apipanel/README.md

 ### `yarn run electron-dev`

+Before running these, you have to create a `config.ts` file in the `src` directory.
+You can use the `config.ts.example` file as a template.
+You must fill in the blanks with your Intra 42 Application's information.

 For other purposes please use the information below, which came with the `Create React App` script.

 # Getting Started with Create React App